BlackspearZero/Portfolio/README.md

 Day 9 -- Learning more about rectangles.

-Day 10 -- Added Gravity.
+Day 10 -- Added gravity.

+Day 11 -- Added collions, a floor, a game over state, and a restart.